ivodeliefde/masterThesis/README.md

 ## Data
 A number of data sets are converted to linked data.
 They will be used for the proof of concept implementation.

-1. Dataset of municipalities in the Netherlands and Belgium <Enter>
+1. Dataset of municipalities in the Netherlands and Belgium

-2. Dataset of Provinces in the Netherlands and Belgium <Enter>
+2. Dataset of Provinces in the Netherlands and Belgium

-3. Dataset of land cover in the Netherlands and Belgium (from [CORINE 2012](http://land.copernicus.eu/pan-european/corine-land-cover/clc-2012)  <Enter>
+3. Dataset of land cover in the Netherlands and Belgium (from [CORINE 2012](http://land.copernicus.eu/pan-european/corine-land-cover/clc-2012)

-4. Dataset of [EEA](http://www.eea.europa.eu/data-and-maps/data/eea-reference-grids) reference grid cells covering the Netherlands and Belgium with a resolution of 100km<sup>2</sup> and 10km<sup>2</sup>. <Enter>
+4. Dataset of [EEA](http://www.eea.europa.eu/data-and-maps/data/eea-reference-grids) reference grid cells covering the Netherlands and Belgium with a resolution of 100km<sup>2</sup> and 10km<sup>2</sup>.

 Two sensor observation services are being used for the proof of concept implementation: the air quality SOS by the [RIVM](http://www.lml.rivm.nl/) and the air quality sos by [ircel-celine](http://www.irceline.be/).